 - Only adult Level One Trauma Center in Arkansas

-- Primary Care at three off-campus locations in Little Rock and one in Maumelle
+- Primary Care at two off-campus locations in Little Rock and one in Maumelle

 - 912 College of Medicine clinicians staff UAMS Medical Center, Arkansas Children’s Hospital and the Central Arkansas Veterans Healthcare System